-In line with section 6.3.2 of the Baseline Standard, the baseline scenario for Savanna Fire Management (SFM) is identified based on existing actual or historical emissions from fire activity within the defined project area, as the continuation of historical fire regimes within the project area.
-This reflects the persistence of late dry season (LDS)-dominated burning in the absence of project intervention, which is the most plausible counterfactual scenario.
-The baseline is therefore site-specific, reflecting observed fire regimes over the Historical Reference Period (HRP) and providing the most credible representation of what would occur in the absence of the Article 6.4 activity.
+In line with section 6.3.2 of the Baseline Standard and paragraph 36(iii) of the RMPs, the baseline scenario for Savanna Fire Management (SFM) is identified based on existing actual or historical emissions from fire activity within the defined project area, as the continuation of historical fire regimes within the project area.
+This reflects most plausible counterfactual scenario consisting of the persistence of late dry season (LDS)-dominated burning in the absence of project intervention, which is the most plausible counterfactual scenario.
+In the absence of systematic Early Dry Season (EDS) intervention, this regime would continue.
+The baseline is therefore site-specific, and derived from observed fire regimes over a defined Historical Reference Period (HRP).
+This approach provides the most credible representation of what would occur in the absence of the Article 6.4 activity.

 Consistent with paragraph 60 of the Baseline Standard, the following options were considered:

-(Continuation of the pre-activity scenario) - Selected as the default for SFM projects.
-Historical fire emissions, derived from the Historical Reference Period (HRP), represent the counterfactual fire regime.
+(Continuation of the pre-activity scenario) – Selected.
+The baseline is defined as the continuation of the historical fire regime, quantified using multi-year HRP emissions data.
+This reflects ongoing LDS-dominated fire patterns in the absence of organized SFM implementation.

-(Dynamic baseline scenario) – May apply only if evidence of long-term downward trends or policy-driven changes exists (e.g., introduction of mandated prescribed burning).
-These are screened under Section 10.4.
+(Dynamic baseline scenario) – A dynamic baseline may apply only where robust evidence demonstrates a statistically significant and sustained downward trend in fire emissions, or where structural policy changes are expected to materially reduce emissions independently of the project.
+Such conditions are assessed through:

+Regression-based trend testing at 95% confidence;

+Policy and regulatory screening;

+Assessment of structural land-use or institutional changes.

+Where material downward trends (≥5%) or structural changes are identified, these are incorporated conservatively in accordance with Section 10.4.
+In the absence of such evidence, continuation of the historical regime remains the most plausible baseline.

-(Retrofit or replacement of equipment) – Not applicable; SFM is not equipment-driven.
+(Retrofit or replacement of equipment) – Not applicable; SFM is a land management intervention rather than an equipment-driven mitigation activity, therefore this option does not apply.

-(Delayed implementation of the Article 6.4 activity) – Not applicable; fire management is an ongoing land-use practice, not a deferred technology adoption.
+(Delayed implementation of the Article 6.4 activity) – Not applicable; fire management is an ongoing land-use practice, rather than a deferred technology adoption.
+There is no credible scenario in which systematic EDS management would be implemented in the absence of the project without a deliberate intervention.

-The methodology defines baseline emissions in tonnes of CO₂-equivalent (tCO₂e) using the following Site-specific historical data:
+Historical Reference Period (HRP) requirements.
+The methodology defines baseline emissions in tonnes of CO₂-equivalent (tCO₂e) using the site-specific historical data from a defined HRP that meets the following mandatory criteria.
+The HRP must include:

+Consecutive years immediately preceding the project start date (fixed end date; no selective shifting permitted) – with some allowance made for a deferred project start in instances where the project starts with a maximum of 3years capacity building/pilot period to assist with feasibility and Free Prior Informed Consent activities.
+Where a deferred start is proposed:

+the HRP end date remains anchored to the last full calendar year prior to the earliest “activity implementation date” (or similar), and

+the delay cannot be used to select a more favourable HRP.

-The HRP must include at least 7 years of consistent fire activity data, extending to a maximum of 20 years or 2–4 times the mean fire return interval (FRI).
+At least 7 years of consistent fire activity data;

+At least ≥2× the mean Fire Return Interval (FRI) of the applicable vegetation/fire regime to ensure ecological representativeness.